Is It Truly Necessary To Vote? Does My Vote Even Make a Difference?

 One of the areas we need to work on is “The Right to Vote.”
 I’m sure there are plenty of folks thinking, we’ve already accomplished this, but that is furthest from the truth.
 Yes, we have garnered the right to vote, but it doesn’t stop there.

-We still have people in 2016 who have never registered to vote, another group of people who are registered and don’t vote because they have voter apathy, then we have the tactics being orchestrated by a “special” group of individuals fighting to suppress the vote.
+We still have people in 2018 who have never registered to vote, another group of people who are registered and don’t vote because they have voter apathy, then we have the tactics being orchestrated by a “special” group of individuals fighting to suppress the vote.
 As you can see, our work is not yet done.
-Until you become educated on the tactics, the process and understand what is really going on, you will not be in position to fight or address the issues.
+Until you become educated on the tactics, the process and understand what is really going on, also when it comes to choosing your lifestyle health plans, you will not be in a position to fight or address the issues.

 So, I am going to enlighten you on some of the challenges our country is facing on the cusp of the upcoming presidential election.
 Then, I will provide some suggestions on things you can do to be about the change.
 Remember the old adage; you are either part of the problem or part of the solution.
 Let’s be more solution oriented by becoming educated on the process, the challenges and by creating a pact based on solidarity.
 The ability to vote yields Power and We cannot allow this power to be taken away from any citizen.